Great Engineering Resume Samples That Actually Work

 Essential Engineering Skills to Include

 Engineers should emphasize the application of math or science principles to solve real-world issues.
-This includes key skills such as:
+This includes key engineering skills such as:

 Methods